1. About methylphenidate for adults

 If you have problems swallowing pills, some brands of standard tablets can be crushed and added to food.
 For example, if you are taking Medikinet or Ritalin tablets, you can crush them and mix it with a small amount of soft food such as yogurt, honey or jam.
 Swallow the mixture straight away, without chewing.

-How to take extended release tablets or capsules
+How to take slow release tablets or capsules

 Swallow the capsules whole with a glass of water, milk or squash.
 Do not chew them.

-Take extended release tablets and capsules in the morning.
+Take slow release tablets and capsules in the morning.

 If you're taking the brand called Equasym XL, take it before breakfast.
 If you are taking Medikinet XL, take it with or after breakfast.

-Do not crush or break extended release tablets.
+Do not crush or break slow release tablets.
 If you do, the medicine will not work properly.
 Talk to your pharmacist if you are unsure about how to take methylphenidate tablets or capsules

 What if I'm sick?